-Hannah MacInnes reviews this mindfulness and yoga retreat in the foothills of the Atlas Mountains in Morocco at New Year and finds it a splendid, replenishing way to begin anew
+Hannah MacInnes reviews this mindfulness and yoga retreat in the foothills of the Atlas Mountains in Morocco at New Year.Have a peek

-The retreats pivot around twice daily yoga and mindfulness meditation sessions, with the emphasis on intimacy and routine.
+The retreats pivot around twice daily yoga and mindfulness meditation sessions, and one session of crystal bowl sound healing, with the emphasis on intimacy and routine.
 All meals and sessions are done as a group and hosts Shannon and Brian are eager to make sure all guests arrive and depart at the set time to ensure they live the whole experience from the initial welcome to the final closing circle.

 There’s an hour of Hatha yoga at 7.30 and then of Yin yoga at 6pm, both taught by Brian’s partner and your co-host Shannon, a newly certified Yoga Alliance Teacher.
 It is suited to all levels but is not for ‘competitive’ types who want to move fast and really prove or push themselves.
 The Hatha yoga is rewarding, strengthening muscles through a series of asanas which you are gently encouraged to hold and explore using the breath.
 In the evening, to contrast and compliment the yang there’s Yin, which requires you to hold positions for up to five minutes and delivers a deep and thorough massage for the tissues, ligaments and joints.
 Lying in Shavasana at the end of these classes, wrapped head to toe in blankets, the fire crackling, we felt a real and rather blissful sense of exhaustion.
 Immensely rewarding and sleep inducing, it was a group of happy zombies who headed out and into supper afterwards.